Zahorack/numerical-computing/README.md

 #### My application
-I have develop this platform to implement Numerical Optimization methods used for finding locally extremes of functions.
+I have develop this platform to implement Numerical Optimization comparative and gradient methods used for finding locally extremes of functions.

 ## Numerical optimization
 #### One dimensional optimization problem